seanofw/Redesigner/README.md

 reflect against your website's DLL, so if you can't compile your website's DLL, do whatever you have to do to hack your website until you can get it to compile.

+**Compatibility Note**:  _If you're using ASP.NET version 4.0 or higher, you should use the [`net40` feature branch](../branches/net40), or you may see errors describing "unknown controls."
+The `master` branch of the Redesigner code targets .NET 2.x/3.5._

 Currently, Redesigner can generate `.designer.cs` files for `.aspx` and `.ascx` files.
 It can handle `<%@ Register %>` directives found in markup, and registered namespaces and user controls found in your website's `web.config`.
 It can handle server controls, user controls,